Proposal Submission 2020B

 - Monocular: all facility instruments in seeing-limited mode

-- AO: LUCI1 and LUCI 2 diffraction-limited imaging in SHARED RISK**
+- LBC + LUCI (SL) in SHARED RISK**

-* For more information about ARGOS and ESM strategies please see this page.
-Please be aware that we cannot perform ARGOS observations below 45 degrees in elevation.
+* For more information about ARGOS and ESM strategies, see this page.
+ESM is highly recommended for all seeing-limited LUCI observations with appropriate AO Reference Stars.
+Please be aware that we cannot perform ARGOS observations below 30 degrees in elevation.
 This is a hard limit imposed by the Federal Aviation Administration.

 ** In “shared-risk”, LBTO and its partners jointly acknowledge that the instrument, capability, or facility may experience suboptimal efficiency or technical downtime during nighttime operations and that, at the discretion of LBTO staff and for the benefit of the greater community, the investigation of the origin of the problem(s) or the pursuit of recovery options may occur.